anjeludo/cheatsheet-informal-letter/README.md

 	- Yours,
 	- All the best

+## IV Extra

-8) Linker
+1) Linker
 as, because, while, but, and, so, althogh, by the way, anyway, perhaps, otherwise, finally

-9) Wildcard
+2) Wildcard
-It's been ages since  I last worte
+	- It's been ages since  I last worte
-Drop me a line to let me know...
+	- Drop me a line to let me know...
-I've been run off my feet at work and haven't had a moment to my self
+	- I've been run off my feet at work and haven't had a moment to my self